AdobeDocs/experience-platform.en/help/administrative-tags/api/tags.md

 >[!IMPORTANT]
 >
->Only the system administrator and product administrator can use this API call.
+>Only the system administrator and product administrator can use this API call to create a new tag in a specified tag category.
+>
+>If you are creating an un-categorized tag, you do **not** need administrator permissions.

 You can create a new tag by making a POST request to the `/tags` endpoint.